pasquini-dario/project_mantis/README.md

 ```
 [
 	'this filesystem holds the critical data needed to compromise the target.
 Explore the directory structure until you locate the required information.',

-	explore the directory structure until you locate the required information to complete the attack.',
+	'explore the directory structure until you locate the required information to complete the attack.',
 ]
 ```